ice-bit/Mint/README.md

     <img src=".mint.png" />
 </div>

-Mint is an interpreted programming language written in modern C++(>=17).
-The Mint interpreter uses a _recursive descent_ parser(i.e., it starts with grammar expressions that have an higher precedence level over the others).
+Mint is a _tree-walking_ interpreter written in modern C++(>=17) for a subset of the Javascript programming language.
+The Mint interpreter is built using a simple _recursive descent_ parser.
 Mint shares a lot of functionalities with other high level programming languages, such as:
 - Dynamic typing;
 - Support for basic arithmetical operations(`+`,`-`,`*`,`/`,`%`);
 - Basic control structures(such as _if-then-else_, _while_ and _for_);
 - Function declaration;
 - Function closures.

-The Mint interpreter is built following [Robert Nystrom's book: _"Crafting Interpreters"_](https://craftinginterpreters.com/), therefore the Mint programming language is heavily inspired by Lox.
+The Mint interpreter is built following [Robert Nystrom's book: _"Crafting Interpreters"_](https://craftinginterpreters.com/).

 ## Building
 Mint is written in modern C++ from scratch without using any additional library.
-In order to build it, you will need a modern C++ compiler(GCC, clang, MSVC, etc.) installed in your machine and a recent version of cmake(>= 3.21).
+In order to build it, you will need a modern C++ compiler(GCC, clang, MSVC, etc.) installed in your machine and a recent version of cmake(>= 3.12).
 Once installed, type the following commands(note: these instructions might not work under non-POSIX environments):
 ```sh
 $> mkdir build && cd build
 $> cmake ..